-Now we come to Mark chapter 14 and for tonight, verses 27 to 31.
-We left off this morning in verse 26 as Thursday evening’s Passover event ended, an event that began about sundown and didn’t end until after midnight.
-Six hours or so our Lord spent eating the last Passover and introducing the first Communion.
-In and around that, all kinds of important events took place and our Lord did extensive teaching to His Apostles, giving them promises, all laid out for us in the wonderful chapters in John gospels, starting with chapter 13 and running through chapter 16.
-Closed out the evening with a great High Priestly prayer recorded in chapter 17.
-When the evening was finally done, they sang a hymn, Psalm 136 and they left.
+Now, we come to Mark chapter 14, and for tonight, verses 27 to 31.
+We left off this morning in verse 26 as Thursday evening’s Passover event ended – an event that began at about sundown and didn’t end until after midnight, the six hours or so our Lord spent eating the last Passover and introducing the first Communion.
+In and around that, all kinds of important events took place.
+And our Lord did extensive teaching to His apostles, giving them promises all laid out for us in the wonderful chapters in John’s gospel, starting with chapter 13 and running through chapter 16, closed out the evening with the great high priestly prayer recorded in chapter 17.
+When the evening was finally done, they sung a hymn – Psalm 136 – and they left.
 We pick up the story at that very moment in verse 27.

 John 18:1 says that He left with His disciples and headed for the Mount of Olives.
 Obviously, starting in verse 27, this is when the incident here occurs, after they have left the upper room and are on their way to the Mount of Olives.